depalmafarr/qa-capstone-client/README.md

 Sign in and use this app to keep ask people questions and allow them to answer you at any time!

+This app was created for mixer.com which no longer exists as such and is now Facebook.gg

 # Mixer Q&A Client dev process

 Started by making sure the app is connected to the api so that users can create accounts and ask quesitons in a user friendly way.
 When I hit issues I used research and other classmates to get through building the front end.
 There are many more styling choices that must be made in the future for this site.